Engineered swift equilibration for arbitrary geometries: Abstract

 \section{Abstract}

-Engineered swift equilibration (ESE) is a class of driving protocols that enforce an instantaneous equilibrium distribution with respect to external control parameters at all times during rapid state transformation of open, classical non-equilibrium systems.
+Engineered swift equilibration (ESE) is a class of driving protocols that enforce an equilibrium distribution with respect to external control parameters at the beginning and end of rapid state transformations of open, classical non-equilibrium systems.
 ESE protocols have previously been derived and experimentally realized for Brownian particles in simple, one-dimensional, time-varying trapping potentials; one recent study considered ESE in two-dimensional Euclidean configuration space.
-Here we extend the ESE framework to generic, overdamped Brownian systems in arbitrary curved configuration spaces and illustrate our results with specific examples not amenable to previous techniques.
-Our approach may be used to impose the necessary dynamics to control the full configurational distribution in a wide variety of experimentally realizable settings.
+Here we extend the ESE framework to generic, overdamped Brownian systems in arbitrary curved configuration space and illustrate our results with specific examples not amenable to previous techniques.
+Our approach may be used to impose the necessary dynamics to control the full temporal configurational distribution in a wide variety of experimentally realizable settings.

 \textit{Introduction.}---In any transformation process, there exists some intrinsic relaxation time for the final distribution to be reached.
 Recently, a number of studies have attempted to manipulate or eliminate altogether this relaxation time by means of alternative driving protocols.
-Such strategies are generally known as shortcuts to adiabaticity, in which one attempts to rapidly transform from a specified initial distribution to a target distribution at a specified final time~\cite{2000_PRL_Emmanouilidou,2009_JPhysA_Berry,2013_Torrontegui,2013_PRL_del_Campo,2013_PRA_Jarzynski,2014_PRX_Deffner,2017_NJP_Patra, Funo_PRL_2017, 2018_Lutz, 2020_Lutz}.
-These types of protocols have seen success in a variety of settings, including open and closed quantum and classical systems.
-A more specific strategy goes by the name of Engineered Swift Equilibration (ESE) and focuses on enforcing internal equilibrium in an open classical system during the entire transformation~\cite{2016_Nature_ESE,2016_NC_an,2018_PRE_Chupeau,2019_RMP_Guery-Odelin}.
-This is done by means of an added driving force: by following a specified driving protocol, a rapidly-transforming system assumes the trajectory of a quasistatic transformation.
+These strategies are generally known as shortcuts to adiabaticity, in which one attempts to rapidly transform from a specified initial distribution to a target distribution at a specified final time, in either classical~\cite{2013_PRA_Jarzynski,2014_PRX_Deffner,2017_NJP_Patra,2019_RMP_Guery-Odelin} or quantum~\cite{2000_PRL_Emmanouilidou,2009_JPhysA_Berry,2013_Torrontegui,2013_PRL_del_Campo,2013_PRA_Jarzynski,2014_PRX_Deffner,2016_NC_an,2017_NJP_Patra,Funo_PRL_2017,2018_Lutz,2019_RMP_Guery-Odelin,2020_Lutz} settings.
+In the context of open classical systems, protocols that shortcut the natural relaxation timescale of the system go by the name of Engineered Swift Equilibration (ESE) and focus on enforcing internal thermal equilibrium at specified initial and final times~\cite{2016_Nature_ESE,2018_PRE_Chupeau}.
+This constraint is clearly satisfied when an instantaneous equilibrium distribution is maintained at \textit{all times} during the protocol, rather than only at the beginning and the end, a strategy called shortcuts to isothermality introduced in~\cite{2017_PRE_Li} on which we focus.
+This is achieved by adding external driving forces: by following a specified driving protocol, a rapidly-transforming system assumes the trajectory of a quasistatic transformation.